-What is Shockwave therapy or EWST?
+What is Shockwave therapy or ECSWT?

 Extracorporeal shockwave therapy is a non-invasive treatment that uses high energy sound waves to stimulate and accelerate the healing process and give pain relief to soft tissue conditions.
 Extracorporeal means 'outside the body' and refers to the way this therapy is applied.